 - Cocaine treatment admissions in Texas in 2015 were 3,213 while marijuana and methamphetamine were 7,559 and 6,233 respectively, according to SAMHSA.

 A report on drug abuse trends in Texas featured by the University of Texas indicates that although the abuse of benzodiazepine hasn’t increased, meth has seen an increased number of deaths.
 From 2010 to 2014, the number of fatal overdoses arising from the use of methamphetamines nearly doubled in Texas.
 Use of meth is linked to violent behavior with 65 percent of users studied saying that using the substance caused them to engage in violent behavior.
 Jane Maxwell, a University of Texas researcher said that the meth epidemic within Texas is entwined with increasing cases of STD infections like HIV.Drug use problem in Arlington is compounded by the use of alcohol, the primary Texans drug.
 Many people are experiencing alcohol poisoning, and families and children are being threatened by alcohol abuse.
 Young people are indulging in alcohol and drug use while parents are failing in their family responsibilities because they are addicted.
 Worse still, child abuse and domestic violence are reported in various parts of Arlington city in Tarrant County as a result of drug and alcohol abuse.

 The opioid crisis is worsening and methamphetamine is a real danger to the population.
 Besides increasing crime rates and addiction, the consequences are devastating, an indication that the problem isn’t just about abusing drugs.
 The good thing is that the drug situation among people in Arlington and Texas as a whole can be reduced if people get treatment and enroll for detox programs at Arlington rehab facilities.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Substance Abuse in Texas Colleges